acmujica/vagrant_swarm/README.md

 To set up these machines you will need to install VirtualBox and Vagrant.

-After that download this repository and run <code>vagrant up</code> from this directory to install the machines.
+After that, download/clone this repository and run <code>vagrant up</code> from this directory to install the machines.
 Next, type <code>vagrant ssh <MACHINE_NAME></code> to access the machines command line.